Clovelly, New South Wales

 Clovelly is a small beach-side suburb in Sydney's Eastern Suburbs, in the state of New South Wales, Australia.
-Clovelly is located 8 kilometres south-east of the Sydney central business district, in the local government area of the City of Randwick, within the Federal Division of Wentworth.
+Clovelly is located 8 kilometres south-east of the Sydney central business district.

 Clovelly is a mainly residential suburb on Clovelly Bay.
 Clovelly Beach is a small beach that sits on the end of the narrow bay.
 The bay is popular with swimmers.
 The bay is home to one of the first surf lifesaving clubs in the world, Clovelly Surf Life Saving Club, which was founded in 1906.

 History

 Originally known as Little Coogee, the name was changed to Clovelly in 1913.
 When the search for a new name began, the English seaside town Eastbourne was suggested.
 The president of the local progress association, Mr. F. H. Howe, suggested Clovelly, the name of a local estate owned by Sir John Robertson, which was named after the village of Clovelly on the north Devon coast, England.

 William C. Greville bought 20 acre, which included the whole bay frontage, for 40 pounds in 1834.
 The area was dominated during the nineteenth century by the grand estate of Mundarrah Towers.

 Mundarrah Towers was built for Dr Dickson in the 1860s.
 Samuel Bennett, who owned Australian Town and Country Journal, one of the most influential newspapers of the day, bought the property and made further grand additions.
-The Towers was demolished in 1926, to make way for suburban development.
 The Mundarrah Towers estate occupied the land around Burnie Street overlooking the western end of Clovelly Bay.
 Mundarrah Street honours this once grand part of Clovelly's heritage.
 Between Coogee and Clovelly, on the shores of Gordon's Bay, stood Cliffbrook, the home built for John Thompson.
 By the early twentieth century the first governor of the Commonwealth Bank owned this grand mansion which was substantially demolished in 1976.
 Some of the buildings of the Cliffbrook estate survive today at the corner of Beach and Battery streets.
-Now controlled by the University of New South Wales, these buildings were until the early 2000s occupied by the Australian Atomic Energy Commission.

-Between 1871 and 1874, the northern cliff-face of Clovelly Beach, known as Shark Point, was the site of a coastal defence facility excavated from the sandstone to include barracks, a powder magazine and eventually in 1893, a 9.2-inch Mark VI British Armstrong "disappearing" gun.
-The subterranean barracks and gun emplacement were gradually demolished in the 1960s.
-This emplacement formed part of three gun emplacements originally designed to protect Sydney Harbour from a supposed Russian seaboard assault.
-Steel Point Battery.